 Identify areas for improvement

 Change is a long and ongoing process which needs to involve everyone within the company.
 The process of obtaining equality in sales should have your female employees at the centre.
 Ask them about their experiences to understand what needs to be done to promote female empowerment and improving gender diversity.
-Furthermore, attempt to maximise the number of women leading these initiatives and guiding these important conversations.
+Additionally, attempt to maximise the number of women leading these initiatives and guiding important conversations about these topics.